 The College of Nursing offers a nationally recognized comprehensive nursing program where you will develop nursing values, skills and competencies foundational to your future nursing career.
 From our modern nursing labs to our outstanding faculty and local clinical partners, you will be prepared to begin your nursing career as well as graduate study.

 Our curriculum guides you starting with your first year of foundational courses in sciences and professional concepts for nursing practice and theory.
 You will begin your clinical courses in your sophomore year and continue building on foundational skills during your junior and senior years.
-At the end of your senior year, you will select a clinical site for your mentorship and be partnered with a professional nurse in that setting to ready you the national licensing exam (NCLEX) and entry into your nursing career.
+At the end of your senior year, you will select a clinical site for your mentorship and be partnered with a professional nurse in that setting that will further prepare you for the national licensing exam (NCLEX) and entry into your nursing career.
 Your mentorship placement often leads to your first job as a licensed registered nurse.

 UMass Dartmouth nursing graduates will be proficient in the following competencies: